UseMuffin/Throttle/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/muffin/throttle.svg?style=flat-square)](https://packagist.org/packages/muffin/throttle)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](LICENSE)

-(API) Rate limiting requests in CakePHP 4
+(API) Rate limiting requests in CakePHP

 This plugin allows you to limit the number of requests a client can make to your app in a given time frame.

 ## Requirements

-- CakePHP 4.0+
 - CakePHP cache engine with support for atomic updates

 ## Installation